 Incentives for Good Attendance

+Primary School

-Each class receives a poster Each day the class has perfect attendance, a letter in the is colored in.
-When the entire is colored in, the class will receive a treat or snack.
+1st Attendance Goal: Each class receives a poster with the word LION.
+Each day the class has perfect attendance, a letter in the poster is colored in.
+When the entire poster is colored in, the class will receive a treat or snack.

+2nd Attendance Goal: Students will repeat the process with the word LIONS.

+3rd Attendance Goal: Students will repeat the process with the words LALPA LIONS.

+4th Attendance Goal: Students will repeat the process with the words LALPA PA LIONS.

 Individual Incentive:

 -Students with perfect attendance on a monthly basis will be invited to participate in a school-wide activity.
 In order for students to participate in the activity they must:

-1.) ave zero absences and
+1.)
+Have zero absences and

-2.) ot have more than 2 tardies (under 30 minutes each)
+2.)
+Not have more than 2 tardies or early leaves (under 30 minutes each).

 Attendance Policy

+We believe that student success is directly related with consistent and punctual attendance in class and school related events.
+Students with good attendance records generally achieve higher grades, enjoy school more, are more successful in their pursuit of higher education, and are more employable after leaving school.
+California law states that every student shall attend school punctually and regularly and conform to the regulations of the school.
+Students must attend class regularly.
+We believe that work missed of truancy must be promptly made-up, that truancy is unacceptable, and that absences be minimized or avoided whenever possible.

 Please call if your child will not be attending.
 ALL absences must be verified with a parent or doctor’s note.
-Written notes used for verification of a tardy or absence must include the student’s full name, room number, and grade, as well as a contact phone number.
+Written notes used for verification of a tardy or absence must include the student’s full name, room number (if applicable), and grade, as well as a contact phone number and reason for the absence or tardy.
 To be successful, students need to attend school regularly.
-Parents can encourage proper attendance by ensuring that their child: gets enough rest, eats a healthy breakfast and has adequate time to get to school.
+Parents can encourage proper attendance by ensuring that their child: gets enough rest, eats a healthy breakfast, and has adequate time to get to school.

 CompulsoryEducation

 Each person between the ages of 6 and 18 years is subject to compulsory, full-time education.
 Students who attend school regularly derive the most benefit from the instructional program.
-Students with good attendance records achieve higher grades, enjoy school more, are more successful in their pursuit of higher education, and are more employable after leaving school. missed because of
+Students with good attendance records achieve higher grades, enjoy school more, are more successful in their pursuit of higher education, and are more employable after leaving school.
+Work missed because of

 Parents Influence Attendance:

-Plan family vacations for non-school days
+Plan family vacations for non-school days whenever possible.

-Schedule non-emergency medical and dental appointments after school hours
+Schedule non-emergency medical and dental appointments after school hours whenever possible.

 Make sure your child’s school has your accurate daytime contact information, including cell phone number and/or e-mail address.